Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Numerical experiments

-We generate the initial parameters $\Theta_0$ for the inputs of Algorithm \ref{alg:apfrm}, using Kaiming initialization \cite{Kaiming_initialization} and construct a neural network $u_{\theta}(x,t)$ which contains $2$ fully connected hidden layers with $64$ neurons.
-The solver of the CNF-augmented ODE system is set to the 4-th order Runge-Kutta (RK-4) method with a step size of $0.05$.
-The total number of training epochs is set to $N_{\text{epochs}}=250$ with warm-up epochs $N_{\mathrm{warmup}}=100$ and ramp-up epochs $N_{\mathrm{rampup}}=100$.
+The initial collocation points (see line 10 of Algorithm \ref{alg:apfrm}) are generated through the uniform distribution with range $[-5,5]$, and the time domain $(0, 2]$ is discretized with time step size $\Delta t=0.1$ (20 time steps).
+The initial parameters $\theta_0$ for the inputs of Algorithm \ref{alg:apfrm} are generated using Kaiming initialization \cite{Kaiming_initialization}, and the neural network $u_{\theta}(x,t)$ contains two fully connected hidden layers with sixty-four neurons.
+For this test problem, the total number of training epochs is set to $N_{\text{epochs}}=1000$ with $N_{\mathrm{warmup}}=400$ warm-up epochs and $N_{\mathrm{rampup}}=400$ ramp-up epochs.
 The final adaptive sampling ratio is set to $\alpha_{\mathrm{adapt}}=0.8$.
-The learning rate for Adam optimizer is set to $\eta=0.001$.
-To comprehensively evaluate the model performance, we select a set of testing time snapshots $t_{\mathrm{test}}=\{0.1, 0.5, 1.0, 1.5, 2.0\}$ for validation.
+The learning rate for the Adam optimizer is set to $\eta=0.001$.
+In addition, the batch size is set to $N_x=1024$ for all test problems.
+To compute the average errors (see \eqref{eq:average}) for this test problem, the validation time points are set to $\{0.1, 0.5, 1, 1.5, 2\}$.

-The training dynamics are illustrated in Fig.~\ref{fig:1d-trainLoss}, where the average loss curve exhibits distinct convergence patterns corresponding to the three sampling stages (warm-up, ramp-up, and adaptive).
-Fig.~\ref{fig:1d-error} further details the convergence of PDF fitting errors across three metrics.
-Qualitatively, as shown in Fig.~\ref{fig:1d-result}, while both methods accurately approximate the near-steady-state distributions ($t\ge1.0$), the proposed A-PFRM method demonstrates superior precision during the rapid transient phase ($t=0.1, 0.5$).
-Specifically, A-PFRM effectively captures the sharp peak evolution, whereas the baseline tKRnet exhibits noticeable deviations in resolving these transient features.
-This performance gap is confirmed quantitatively in Table \ref{tab:1dOU-result}: A-PFRM achieves a KL relative error of $5.274 \times 10^{-4}$, which is two orders of magnitude lower than that of the baseline ($5.036 \times 10^{-2}$), while requiring less than $4\%$ of the model parameters and reducing the training time by over $50\%$.

-Additionally, we utilize this tractable 1D benchmark to empirically verify the posterior error bound derived in Theorem \ref{theorem:error_bound}.
-Specifically, since the exact solution $p_t$ is a Gaussian distribution $\mathcal{N}(\mu_t, \sigma_t^2)$, and the approximated density $\hat{p}_t$ closely follows a Gaussian profile, we can evaluate the 2-Wasserstein distance using the closed-form expression for univariate normal distributions:

-where $\hat{\mu}_t$ and $\hat{\sigma}_t$ are estimated from the samples generated by the flow.
-We explicitly track the relationship between this error metric and the maximum A-PFRM residual $\mathcal{L}_{\max}(t)$ during the training phase.
-It is worth noting that to strictly align the numerical setup in Theorem \ref{theorem:error_bound} (where the expectation is defined solely over the generated density $\hat{p}_t$), {we employed a pure adaptive sampling strategy for this specific verification task}.
-The warm-up and ramp-up phases, as well as the uniform sampling component used in the standard Algorithm \ref{alg:apfrm} for robustness, were excluded.
-This ensures that the computed residual $\mathcal{L}_{\max}(t)$ corresponds exactly to the $\hat{p}_t$-weighted norm required by the theory.